woossi0/suite/docs/usermanual/source/installation/mrsid/index.rst

 #.
 Click :guilabel:`Next` and continue the installation process.

-Continue reading at the :ref:`dataadmin.mrsid.verify` section.
+Continue reading at the :ref:`installation.mrsid.verify` section.

 Windows Production WARs